googleinterns/step265-2020/src/main/java/com/google/cloudassets/discovery/README.md

     kind for a new asset we support.

 1. Add its creation to the AssetObjectsFactory (to the createAssetObject function).
 1. Add its creation to the getAllAssets function in the ProjectAssetsMapper class.
+Please notice that assets are parsed from json format using the AssetObjectsList class and sometimes new asset types require adding a new key to the JsonAlias in the setAssetObjectsList function (according to the data returned by their REST API).
 1. Add a relevant asset table in the spanner db if needed (sometimes there aren't any new interesting asset attributes which are not covered in the Main_Assets table, and that fine) by following these steps:
     1. For each wanted property of this asset add a new row to the Asset_Tables_Config table in our